yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cpalette-class.md

 ### <a name="remarks"></a>Uwagi

-Obiekt nie ma dołączonej palety, dopóki nie `CreatePalette` zostanie wywołana.
+Obiekt nie ma dołączonej palety do momentu wywołania `CreatePalette`, aby je dołączyć.

 ##  <a name="createhalftonepalette"></a>CPalette:: CreateHalftonePalette